 From a distance observe if your power lines are involved.
 If they are it might be advisable to either turn off your power or at least unplug any expensive electronics.
 Most modern electronics are surge protected now so this is less of a factor but it is still something to consider.
 You might want to call the power company as well to alert them to the issue.

-Call in a Professional Tree Service
+Call in a Professional Tree Expert

 Call a local tree service company that provides emergency tree service.
 The company will likely ask you for the photos so they can assess the situation.
-Tree services that provide emergency service should be able to dispatch someone to examine the damage in about thirty minutes.
+Leading tree services that provide emergency service should be able to dispatch someone to examine the damage in about thirty minutes.
 Once that person arrives they should be able to dispatch a crew in approximately another thirty minutes, even on the weekend or holidays.
 Sometimes extreme weather causes these times to increase.
 Speed is an important factor in limiting water damage to the interior of your home in our rainy climate.

 There is no need to get an estimate for the emergency tree service work to be performed as tree service companies who routinely deal with these sorts of calls will usually bill your insurance company directly at an hourly rate.
 This is preferred as they take on the liability for collecting their fee from the insurance company and only require your cooperation in providing information to the insurance company.